hdShang/arxiv-daily/docs/cs-AI/2025-09-16/papers/250914289v3-from-capabilities-to-performance-evaluating-key-functional-propertie.md

 ---
 layout: default
-title: From Capabilities to Performance: Evaluating Key Functional Properties of LLM Architectures in Penetration Testing
+title: "From Capabilities to Performance: Evaluating Key Functional Properties of LLM Architectures in Penetration Testing"
 ---

 # From Capabilities to Performance: Evaluating Key Functional Properties of LLM Architectures in Penetration Testing